biopragmatics/oquat/docs/unknowns/source/apo.md

 | GOC:mah            |        1 | [APO:0000046](http://purl.obolibrary.org/obo/APO_0000046) |
 | GOC:mtg_cell_cycle |        1 | [APO:0000071](http://purl.obolibrary.org/obo/APO_0000071) |

-## `RSN` (1)
+## `RSN`

+There are 1 usages of `RSN` in `apo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20RSN)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20RSN).

 | curie   |   usages | nodes                                                     |
 |---------|----------|-----------------------------------------------------------|